bohdanpotuzhnyi/ClassSense/reports/final/chapters/6_evaluation_plan.md

 5. Questionnaire 2 (2 min): Second evaluation and final preference question.

 The controlled evaluation was run in short sessions (approximately 15 minutes per participant group) in a BYOD-like setup to approximate realistic classroom constraints.

-## Logged data

-In addition to questionnaire data, we logged interaction traces for students (timestamps from prompt to completed input) to compare reaction times between the two input variants.